andriy-kuz/merkle_tree/README.md

 Merkle Tree data structure in Rust.
 ## Interface details
-Inspired by "Mastering Bitcoin: merkle tree": implementation does not own data and does not has reference to it.
+Inspired by "Mastering Bitcoin: merkle tree": implementation does not own data and does not have reference to it.
 MerkleTree::from_vec builds Merkle tree.
 Function accept reference to data of any type which implements ByteEncodable trait - converting to Vec<u8> dump.
 Also has generic parameter for hash algorithm type wich implement HashFunction trait.